jordan336/MP2_Multicasting/README.md

 - 3/14 - Correctly using IP addresses to send.
 - 3/14 - Unicast working, not reliable.
 Need to add ACKs to support reliable unicast
 - 3/14 - Reliable multicast close.
 Bug wont allow read thread to broadcast
+- 3/15 - Reliable multicast seems to be fixed.
+Check for strange / failed behavior on broadcast after receiving.